 - Better highways

-Despite having inherited a huge rail infrastructure from British raj, the additions to that were minimal (till Konkan Railway project was started in 1990’s), similarity the improvements made to roads were equally insignificant.
-Author praises NDA for Golden quadrilateral but laments the fact that there is a huge gap between announcement and implementation.
+Despite having inherited a huge rail infrastructure from British Raj, the additions to that were minimal (till Konkan Railway project was started in 1990’s), similarity the improvements made to roads were equally insignificant.
+The author praises NDA for Golden quadrilateral but laments the fact that there is a huge gap between announcement and implementation.

 - Single markets

-Better infrastructure and better laws (like VAT) which moves towards unified market are important (“internal globalization of India”) and moves like area-based tax exemptions hurts the economy (since they penalize states which have focused on infrastructure).
+Better infrastructure and better laws like VAT which moves towards unified market are important (“internal globalization of India”) and moves like area-based tax exemptions hurt the economy since they penalize states which have focused on infrastructure.

 Ideas in battle